Today, I’ve got something really important to share…

 Thus, they take a special set of tools to pick them.

-But they use the same concept as a pin and tumbler locks but orient the pins in a circular pattern.
+They use the same concept as pin and tumbler locks, but they orient the pins in a circular pattern.

 ↓ Demo Of a See-Through Tubular Lock